Gonzalez & Waddington – Attorneys at Law

 The double-judge clause states that federal and state laws protect defendants from being twice punished for the same crime.
 Double jeopardy prohibits a state to prosecute and punish a defendant for the same crime after acquittal or conviction.
 Since double warranting excludes different prosecutions for the same offense, it does not protect a defendant from multiple prosecutions for multiple offenses.

-If a case has reached that conclusion, double protection can be used to protect a defendant from being twice prosecuted for the same crime.
-Jeopardy is terminated when a judge finds that the evidence is insufficient to convict the defendant, pronounces an acquittal, and passes the case on to a jury.
+Double protection can protect a defendant from being twice prosecuted for the same crime if a case has reached that conclusion.
+Jeopardy is terminated when a judge finds the evidence insufficient to convict the defendant, pronounces an acquittal, and passes the case on to a jury.
 If a jury acquits or convicts a defendant, the government cannot prosecute him again.

 If an appeals court overturns the conviction, prosecutors could try the defendant again